ushui/ushui/README.md

 ### Codes published on this account 🔭
 This account mainly publishes the REVIVE USB series repository.
-These are my unofficial modifications to the firmware of hardware products from Bit Trade One, Inc. in Japan.
+These are my unofficial modifications to the firmware(PIC MCUs) of hardware products from Bit Trade One, Inc. in Japan.
 Some code has been officially merged.

 ### What do you usually do? 💬